International Journal of Educational Research

 The International Journal of Educational Research is an international peer-reviewed academic journal covering educational research.
 It was established in 1977 as Evaluation in Education: International Progress, and it was renamed Evaluation in Education in 1979.
 It obtained its current title in 1986.
-It is published by Elsevier and the Editor-in-Chief is Maia Chankseliani (University of Oxford).
+It is published by Elsevier and the Editors-in-Chief are Wilfried F. Admiraal (Oslo Metropolitan University) and Stuart Woodcock (Edith Cowan University).
 According to the Journal Citation Reports, the journal impact factor is 3.2.